withhaibun/haibun/README.md

 Use this at the top level to build and watch all modules.

-Each module can be developed independantly using:
+Each module can be developed independently using:

   `npm run tsc-watch`